dckc/madmode-blog/pages/2003/advogato_entry0006.md

-title: talking to ssh-agent from python: throw me a bone?
+title: 'talking to ssh-agent from python: throw me a bone?'
 date: 2003-10-09
 tags: []
 published: true